 In exchange we will:

-- Feature your building as an initial enrollee at the launch event.
+- Recognize your building as an initial enrollee at the launch event if you enroll by October 20th.

 - Put your building on the energy performance list or interactive map (under development).